malwarefrank/dnfile/README.rst

             # how many Metadata tables are defined in the binary?
             num_of_tables = len(s.tables_list)

-    # the first Metadata tables stream can also be accessed by a shortcut
+    # the last Metadata tables stream can also be accessed by a shortcut
     num_of_tables = len(pe.net.mdtables.tables_list)